Safety Options for Robotic Systems

 Whenever something breaks the e-stop or fence circuit for a robot system, the safety reset light will come on.
 This light is usually located at the operator station.
 Once you have corrected the safety situation, the operator can press the safety reset button and then press start to resume operation.
 If the safety situation has not been corrected, the reset will not work, and the system will not work until the situation is corrected.

-Safety equipment, like that, featured above, is required under the OSHA directive regarding robotics.
-OSHA Directive STD 112002 states that one or more of these safety methods, be it barrier guards or electronic safety devices, shall be provided to protect the operator and employees from hazards of operation, such as flying chips, sparks, rotating parts, etc. While this is a typical regulation for all machinery, there are other regulations from OSHA and other organizations that are geared directly toward robots.
+Safety equipment, like that featured above, is required under the OSHA directive regarding robotic safety protocols.
+OSHA Directive STD 1-12-002 states that one or more of these safety methods, be it barrier guards or electronic safety devices, shall be provided to protect the operator and employees from potential hazards of operation, such as flying chips, sparks, rotating parts, etc.

 Let's talk!